HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking installed package size ...
+NOTE
     ```
-    Packages required but not available: 'network', 'sna'
+      installed size is  6.6Mb
+      sub-directories of 1Mb or more:
+        doc    1.6Mb
+        libs   3.8Mb
+    ```

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Packages in Depends field not imported from:
+      ‘network’ ‘scales’ ‘sna’
+      These packages need to be imported from (in the NAMESPACE file)
+      for when this namespace is loaded but not attached.
+    ```

+*   checking compiled code ...
+NOTE
+    ```
+    File ‘GGPA/libs/GGPA.so’:
+      Found ‘_ZSt4cout’, possibly from ‘std::cout’ (C++)
+        Object: ‘3_Param.o’

+    Compiled code should not call entry points which might terminate R nor
+    write to stdout/stderr instead of to the console, nor use Fortran I/O
+    nor system RNGs.

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    See ‘Writing portable packages’ in the ‘Writing R Extensions’ manual.
-    manual.
     ```

 # GJRM